bluekvirus/Stage.js/implementation/HOWTO.md

 ######Use parentCt/Ctx/Region?
 Before you move on, there is one more thing in this event section we want to clarify.
-If you use `region=""` in your template to define regions in a *Context*/*Marionette.Layout*, your sub-view instances within those regions will receive a `parentCt` property upon showing which should help you find its parent container view instance (the layout instance).
+If you use `region=""` in your template to define regions in a *Context*/*View*, your sub-view instances within those regions will receive a `parentCt` property upon showing which should help you find its parent container view instance.

-This is helpful when you want to achieve **collaborations** between sub-views by using event managed by the layout.
+This is helpful when you want to achieve **collaborations** between sub-views by using event managed by the parent.
 ```
 //Good
 subViewA {